 Here is where the systemic dysfunction versus injury distinction comes in handy.
 Let’s shift gears for a moment and come back to the car crash example.
 The broken bones that result from the impact are an expected outcome given the extreme level of force that the skeletal system had to endure.
 Human skeletal system is not usually equipped to successfully deal with a 60 miles per hour impact.
 If we take this system to such an extreme circumstance, we will end up with broken bones.
 There is nothing internally wrong with the system, it is just reacting as it should given the extreme scenario.
 Likewise, if we expose our bodies to caloric and carbohydrate diet levels that cannot be successfully processed, we are injuring the body.
 The fact that broken ribs or extreme weight gain are expected outcomes of body systems that are working as they should does not deny the fact that both require attention from health professionals.
 Thus, just as nobody would object to the claims that broken ribs represent a medical problem, extreme obesity should be considered a health problem.
 Moreover, as we mentioned earlier, if the system is consistently exposed to the same type of injury, at some point the injury could become a malady, which results in a system collapsing and becoming dysfunctional.
 Thus, according to this model, extreme cases of obesity that require intensive care and result in a failure of different systems would be considered an illness.

 As one moves to less and less extreme cases, however, the question of whether obesity should be considered an illness becomes understandably and appropriately murky.
-Here we must confront not only data on the extent to which being overweight represents a clear vulnerable-fragile condition (or not, see here), but also we must be reflective regarding our values, at the individual and social levels.
+Here we must confront not only data on the extent to which being overweight represents a clear vulnerable-fragile condition (or not, see here), but also we must be reflective regarding our values, at the individual and social levels. .
 To the extent that society values thinness or physical fitness, obesity is more likely to be considered a health problem.
+(For an excellent analysis of the role of core values and obesity, see here).
 In addition, to the extent that the individual views their obesity as a source of distress and dysfunction, it will also be more likely to be considered a health issue.
 As mentioned, subjective/individual and social values play a key role in the determination of whether we categorize health conditions as official health problems or not.